 Downtown, Belltown, and South Lake Union

-Quality of hotels is generally great downtown and in the adjacent Belltown and South Lake Union areas (the latter two have more budget-friendly properties).
+The quality of hotels is generally great downtown and in the adjacent Belltown and South Lake Union areas (the latter two have more budget-friendly properties).
 I love the Hyatt Olive 8 and had a great experience working with Kimpton’s Alexis Hotel for our wedding.
-A new Kimpton — the Palladian — just opened in a grungy area on Second Ave, but it’s probably one of the most convenient hotels to Pike Place Market.
+A new Kimpton — the Palladian — just opened on the boundary of downtown along Second Ave, but it’s probably one of the most convenient hotels to Pike Place Market.

 You can also find the Fairmont Olympic, the Four Seasons, and a Grand Hyatt and W Hotel.
 In the summer, you should expect to pay $250-350 for a quality 4-star hotel in downtown Seattle.
 A 3-star hotel will run you $200-250.
 Be skeptical of paying less than $200.
 There is probably a reason why it’s so cheap.